friscojosh/digital-garden/_notes/Index.md

 #### A public spreadsheet you can't delete rows from
 Unlike some who might agree with the above, however, I also do not think the blockchain is important:
-- [[92 percent of blockchain projects have been abandoned|Blackchains solve almost no real world problems]].
+- [[Blackchains solve almost no real world problems]].
 And to the extent that blockchain-based solutions [[In search of a real world crypto use case|attempt to solve a problem]], [[blockchain is inferior and more expensive]] than what we already have.
 - In practice blockchain based projects are not decentralized.
 They are, in fact, highly centralized.
 - Crypto is not secure.
 Exploits exist that do not require breaking encryption.